ujjwalagrawal17/GSoC-Project-2018/GSoC_Proposal.md

 > - What is currently preventing me from reaching goals?
 - I will submit a Project Presentation

+**Where you plan to publish your source code**

+I will be uploading code to the forked repo almost on a daily basis, will be Creating pull requests when a complete feature is done.

+**Communication on task**

+Communication on tasks will be through commenting on Issues/PRs in the project Repository on Github.

 ## Personal background